Local Operations and Field Mediated Entanglement without a Local Tensor Product Structure: Classical toy model

 As shown in the table, the primary constraints generate gauge transformations that affect only the temporal component of the position variable, where the transformation parameter represents just a linear shift.
 This allows us to partially fix the gauge by selecting a specific value for this parameter without altering the physical content of the theory.
 Throughout the rest of this work, we adopt the choice $q^{i,j}_0 = 0$ for every $i,j$, which corresponds to the temporal gauge in electromagnetism ($A_0 = 0$)\cite{QFT-fradkin}.
 Under this gauge choice, the full Hamiltonian simplifies to\footnote{In this gauge, the Gauss-like secondary constraint no longer appears explicitly in the Hamiltonian.
 It must therefore be enforced alongside the equations of motion to obtain the correct physical solutions.}

 We now consider the gauge transformations generated by the secondary constraints.
 We focus here on the sourceless case, as the presence of sources does not affect the gauge symmetry of the field.
-In this setting, the only secondary constraints are the Gauss-like conditions, which reduce to
+In this setting, the only secondary constraints are the Gauss-like conditions, which from Eq.\,\eqref{constr_source} reduce to

-valid when $\rho^{i,j} = 0$ and $\mathbf{J}^{i,j} = 0$ throughout the lattice.
-In this case, while the momenta $p$ are gauge invariant and thus directly represent physical observables, the spatial components of $q$ undergo nontrivial transformations.
+valid by setting $\rho^{i,j} = 0$ and $\mathbf{J}^{i,j} = 0$ throughout the lattice.
+In this case, while the momenta $p$ are gauge-invariant and thus directly represent physical observables, the spatial components of $q$ undergo nontrivial transformations (see second line in Table \ref{tab:g_trans}).
 This indicates that the $q_s^{i,j}$ variables contain gauge redundancy.
 To extract genuine physical information, one must therefore construct combinations of $q$'s that are invariant under gauge transformations.

-The relevant quantities are the $b^{i,j}$ fields, which are not only gauge invariant, but also represent the most localized gauge-invariant combinations of $q$—involving the minimal number of variables over the smallest region around each lattice site (see Appendix~\ref{app:b_inv} for details).
+The relevant quantities are the $b^{i,j}$ fields, which are not only gauge-invariant, but also represent the most localized gauge-invariant combinations of $q$—involving the minimal number of variables over the smallest region around each lattice site (see Appendix~\ref{app:b_inv} for details).